ShanieshaJ/Barbados-landing-page/README.md

 # Appendix

 Images and icons were used by flaticons, unsplash, stockvault, Google.
-Colors were used by [color-name](https://www.color-name.com/)
+Colors were used by [color-name](https://www.color-name.com/).
+[Barbados political map](https://blankmapsrepo.com/barbados-political-map/)